francisdbillones/silicon-brain/Silicon Brain/SS Recitation Cheatsheet.md

 ## UDHR
-- The United nation’s UDHR (Universal Declaration Of Human Rights) made universal human right laws after world war II to promote peace, development, security, and friendly relations to all countries.
+- The United Nation’s UDHR (Universal Declaration Of Human Rights) made universal human right laws after world war II to promote peace, development, security, and friendly relations to all countries.
 - UDHR is important because it gives universal recognition and universal acceptance of human rights

 - Since then, human rights laws in most countries is based on UDHR